 Assessing Opportunity and Risk of Loss

-Every day trader enters the market to make money, seeking opportunities where the profit potential exceeds the likelihood of losses.
+Every day, traders enter the market to make money and seek opportunities where the profit potential exceeds the likelihood of losses.
 They scrutinize market trends, historical data, and economic indicators to pinpoint when to enter or exit a trade.
 Trading, unlike gambling, involves careful analysis; however, market volatility means prices can fluctuate wildly, turning a potential opportunity into a loss with little warning.
 Penny stocks, for instance, often tempt traders with their low buy-in cost but equally carry a high level of risk due to their volatile nature.

 Accounting for Transaction Costs

 Traders must consider the transaction costs accompanying each trade, as these can erode profits.
 Every buy and sell incurs fees, particularly when trading high volumes or dealing in options and other derivatives.
-A day trader must be successful enough to cover these expenses and exceed them significantly to realize a tangible profit.
+A day trader must successfully cover and exceed these expenses to realize a tangible profit.
 For example, a trade yielding a modest profit on the price movement may result in a net loss once one accounts for these costs.

 Building Net Worth Through Trading

-Increasing one’s net worth through day trading is possible, but it requires a strategic approach pairing disciplined risk management with a consistent execution of a well-researched trading plan.
+Increasing one’s net worth through day trading is possible, but it requires a strategic approach that pairs disciplined risk management with consistent execution of a well-researched trading plan.

 Day traders must aim for a weighted average of winning trades that outnumber and outsize the losing ones.
 This requires expertise and emotional control to avoid the pitfalls of reactionary decision-making.